LY4C49/Investment_vis/README.md

 ## Data
 The purpose of this project is to visualize some investment data.
 However, the data used is "fake" because I could not find stable and free API to attain real data.

-In these five charts, three of them are dynamic (Main indexs, History, Best Portfolio).
+In these five charts, four of them are dynamic (Main indexs, Investment yield, Best Portfolio, Your Portofolio).
 They request the latest data from the backend every 2 seconds.

 The descriptions for each graph are the following: